ZijunZheng/SPU_CSC3220_W25_T0/Appl Idea/Project Proposal.md

       The Draw, cards to be added to the hand
-      When Cards change portions they are updated These portions will be where the majority of database operations occur in a game
+      When Cards change portions they are updated These portions will be where the majority of database operations occur in a game Settings Tab
+      User will be able use a slider to either turn down or up the volume User will be able to change the font or the size of the font